Socorro, New Mexico

+The instruments used by the LINEAR program are located at Lincoln Laboratory's Experimental Test Site (ETS) on the White Sands Missile Range (WSMR) near Socorro, New Mexico.

 History

 Founding

 In June 1598, Juan de Oñate led a group of Spanish settlers through the Jornada del Muerto, an inhospitable patch of desert that ends just south of the present-day city of Socorro.
 As the Spaniards emerged from the desert, Piro Indians of the pueblo of Teypana gave them food and water.
 Therefore, the Spaniards renamed this pueblo Socorro, which means "help" or "aid".
 Later, the name "Socorro" would be applied to the nearby Piro pueblo of Pilabó.

 Nuestra Señora de Perpetuo Socorro, the first Catholic mission in the area, was probably established c.
 1626.
 Fray Agustín de Vetancurt would later write that around 600 people lived in the area during this period.
 Mines in the Socorro mountains were opened by 1626.

-During the Pueblo Revolt of 1680, Spanish refugees stopped in the pueblo of Socorro.
-A number of Piro Indians followed the Spaniards as they left the province to go south to safety.
-With no protection of Spanish troops, Socorro was destroyed and the remaining Piro were killed by the Apache and other tribes.
+During the Pueblo Revolt of 1680, Spanish refugees stopped in the pueblo of Socorro before continuing south, out of the province, to safety.
+A number of Piro Indians followed them.
+The withdrawal of Spanish soldiers left Socorro and its Piro inhabitants vulnerable to attack by soldiers from Apache bands and other tribes.
+By 1692 the settlement was in ruins.

 The Spanish did not initially resettle Socorro when they re-conquered New Mexico.
 Other than El Paso, there were no Spanish settlements south of Sabinal (which is approximately 30 mi north of Socorro) until the 1800s.
-In 1800, governor Fernando Chacon gave the order to resettle Socorro and other villages in the area.
+In 1800, governor Fernando Chacón gave the order to resettle Socorro and other villages in the area.
 However, Socorro was not resettled until about 1815.
 In 1817, 70 Belen residents petitioned the crown for land in Socorro.
 The 1833 Socorro census lists over 400 residents, with a total of 1,774 people living within the vicinity of the village.

 The mission of San Miguel de Socorro was established soon after Socorro was resettled.
 The church was built on the ruins of the old Nuestra Señora de Socorro.